This website uses cookies

-Before we jump into the next installment of our The Organizational Age of AI series, we’d like you to check this interview with Sanja Fidler.
+Before we jump into the next episode, we’d like you to check this interview with Sanja Fidler.
 Sanja works at the frontier of autonomous vehicles and robotics, and is one of the leading voices in spatial intelligence and physical AI.
 What is brewing in her lab now is likely a preview of what the rest of us will be using in the future.
 This episode is worth watching for everyone who wonders what kinds of architectural and multimodal breakthroughs we still need to achieve before robotics and autonomous vehicles become truly usable.

 Episode #2 of The Org Age of AI: The Unsexy Truth of AI Adoption